skip to content

 • Initially all your photocopying paper expenditure (transaction code ESFZ) was coded against SoF AAAA

-• However, the department used £100 worth of paper when it was running off posters for an exhibition.
+• However, the institution used £100 worth of paper when it was running off posters for an exhibition.

 • The exhibition is a trading activity with income on SoF GAAA.